ICRAR/daliuge/docs/graphs.rst

 * **Minimise the total completion time** but subject to a given **degree of parallelism** (DoP) (e.g. number of cores per node) that each DropIsland is allowed to take advantage of.
-  In the 1st version of this problem, no information regarding resources is given.
+  In the first version of this problem, no information regarding resources is given.
-  DFMS simply strives to come up with the optimal number of DropIslands such that (1) the total completion time of the pipeline (which depends on both execution time and the cost of data movement on the graph critical path) is minimised, and (2) the maximum degree of parallelism within each DropIsland is never greater than the given level *DoP*.
-In the 2nd version of this problem, a number of resources of identical performance capability are also given in addition to the *DoP*.
+  DFMS simply strives to come up with the optimal number of DropIslands such that (1) the total completion time of the pipeline (which depends on both execution time and the cost of data movement on the graph critical path) is minimised, and (2) the maximum degree of parallelism within each DropIsland is never greater than the given *DoP*.
+In the second version of this problem, a number of resources of identical performance capability are also given in addition to the *DoP*.
 This practical problem is a natural extension of version 1, and is solved in DFMS by using the
   `"two-phase" method <http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=580873>`_.

-* **Minimise the number of DropIslands** but subject to (1) a given **completion time deadline**, and (2) a given **degree of parallelism** (DoP) (e.g. number of cores per node) that each DropIsland is allowed to take advantage of.
+* **Minimise the number of DropIslands** but subject to (1) a given **completion time deadline**, and (2) a given *DoP* (e.g. number of cores per node) that each DropIsland is allowed to take advantage of.
 In this problem, both completion time and resource footprint become the minimisation goals.
 The motivation of this problem is clear.
-If both schedules can complete the processing pipeline within 5 minutes, the schedule that consumes less resources is preferred.
+In an scenario where two different schedules can complete the processing pipeline within, say, 5 minutes, the schedule that consumes less resources is preferred.
 Since a DropIsland is mapped onto resources, and its capacity is already constrained by a given DoP, the number of DropIslands is proportional to the amount of resources needed.
   Consequently, schedules that require less number of DropIslands are superior.